 - Beware the law of unintended consequences.
 Think through the behaviours you are seeking to encourage.
 Allowing people to swap most of their leave for cash might lead to an increase in sickness absence if people aren’t getting enough of a break from work.

-Most importantly of all, you might not be able to offer unlimited days off or duvet days, but with a bit of thought you can offer what people value most of all: flexibility and choice.
+You might not be able to offer unlimited holidays or duvet days.
+However, with a bit of thought, you can offer what people value most of all: flexibility and choice.

-Tim Scott describes himself as a People Director, Social media enthusiast, HR writer and speaker.
-Prior to founding The Work Consultancy, he spent 20 years in HR roles across a variety of sectors, successfully leading People and OD teams to work with senior management teams and Boards to transform our organisations’ people practices.
+Tim Scott is a People Director, HR writer and speaker.
+Before founding The Work Consultancy, he spent 20 years in HR roles, helping transform people practices.